gustavosdelgado/DesignPatterns/README.md

 ### Abstract Factory
 Lets you produce families of related objects without specifying their concrete classes.
 It applies the Single Responsibility Principle (SRP) and also Open-Closed Principle (OCP).
 As a drawback it adds a lot of complexity to your code.

+### Builder
+This pattern delegates the construction action to a specific class, isolating construction complexity.
+It also allows multiple ways of creating an object without multiple constructors.